 '''

+bin_PROGRAMS = hello

+hello_SOURCES = hello-common.c

 if LINUX

-hello_cond = hello-linux.c
+hello_cond += hello-linux.c

 else

-hello_cond = hello-generic.c
+hello_cond += hello-generic.c

 endif

-hello_SOURCES = hello-common.c $(hello_cond)

 '''

 9.1.4 Conditional compilation of programs

 Sometimes it is useful to determine the programs that are to be built at configure time.
 For instance, GNU cpio only builds mt and rmt under special circumstances.